caqu/dynamic-sequence/README.md

 ## Questions and Answers
 - Are you suggesting that every Activity has it's own server?
 Yeah, maybe, yeah... ?
 - How do we handle relationships between activity?
-Through the callback, the activity gives back control to it's parent.
+Through the decision, the activity gives back control to it's parent.
 - How do we do input validation?
 It's up to each activity.
 Each activity can decide what is best, for example server-based validation, jQuery validate, native browser validation can all be good choices in different contexts.
 - How do we know when we can sync with the server?
 Say I1 username, I2 password, now check with server.
 Handler?
 - Accessibility, use Tab key to navigate?
 Arrow keys?